yu0bab/vxsacademy-course-s-/29 - object-oriented-design.md

 Hmm... look at the cats array.
 Each cat is basically the same when it comes to code: it's just an X and Y, a color, and a name.
 Is there a way we can simplify this?

 # Object Oriented Design
-There are a lot of things that share the same properties.
-For example, all vehicles have a brand name, a certain amount of people they can seat, a type of terrain they drive on (land, sky, and water), and a type (car, truck, plane, boat, etc.).
-Characters in a game also share the same properties, like their race, gender, role, strength, health, etc. So it would be nice to be able to just describe a type of object, like a vehicle, character, or cat, and all of the properties it can have, and just assign the values to something when we want to create a new object of that type.
+There are a lot of things that share similar properties.
+For example, all cars have a brand name, a certain amount of people they can seat, a type of terrain they drive on (land, sky, and water), and a type (sports car, station wagon, convertable, etc.).
+Characters in a game also share similar properties, like race, gender, role, strength, health, etc. So it would be nice to be able to just describe a type of object, like a car, character, or cat, and all of the properties it can have, and just assign the values to something when we want to create a new object of that type.
 Luckily, we can do that with what's known as Object Oriented Design.
 First, we want to create a function we will call whenever we want to create a new object of a certain type.
 In our case, we're creating cat objects:
 ```js
 //this function will create a new cat object
 var cat = function(x, y, color, name){